General Syntax of Policies

 Match Conditions

-• EXCEPT WHEN Conditions apply to the Section or Label immediately preceding it.
+- UNLESS Conditions apply to the Label immediately preceding it.

-• The EXCEPT WHEN Conditions are not enclosed in any punctuation, but the Rules within them are enclosed in curly brackets.
+- The UNLESS Conditions are not enclosed in any punctuation, but the Rules within them are enclosed in curly brackets.

 Example structure: